Tarasenko has goal, 2 assists as Blues beat Avalanche 3-1

+ST. LOUIS (AP) — Vladimir Tarasenko doesn’t like talking about himself.
+Alex Pietrangelo, however, doesn’t mind talking about his teammate.

-ST. LOUIS (AP) — Vladimir Tarasenko had a goal and two assists to help the St. Louis Blues beat the Colorado Avalanche 3-1 Monday night, snapping a four-game losing streak.
+Tarasenko had a goal and two assists to help the St. Louis Blues beat the Colorado Avalanche 3-1 Monday night, snapping a four-game losing streak.

+“When he gets going, he’s hard to handle,” Pietrangelo said about Tarasenko.
+“His game is more well-rounded than you think.
+He doesn’t get enough credit.”

+For his part, Tarasenko wanted to talk about how big the win was for the struggling Blues.

 Brayden Schenn and David Perron also scored for the defending Stanley Cup champions, who came in with their longest skid since March 30-April 4, 2018.
 Jordan Binnington finished with 17 saves.